 New Videos Released by Ignatian News Network

-Given the subject of our February meeting, we thought it especially timely that two new episodes to the Ignatian News Network’s video series on Gay and Lesbian Catholics were released recently.
+Given the subject of our member’s meeting this past February, we thought it especially timely that two new episodes to the Ignatian News Network’s video series on Gay and Lesbian Catholics were released recently.
 The first videos in the series, parts one and two of “Who Are We to Judge?—Gay Catholics,” were published in July of last year.
 The two new episodes focus not on lesbian and gay Catholics themselves but on “Catholic parents of LGBTQ children.”
 We think the videos are worth watching and thinking about.
 Each episode runs about six minutes.
 The videos are hosted on Ignatian New Network’s YouTube channel, “IN Network.”

 An Interview with the Holy Father